srl-ethz/detectron-realsense/README.md

+# Archived!

+This project has been moved into the [RAPTOR codebase](https://github.com/raptor-ethz/raptor) as a ROS2 package.

 # detectron-realsense

 This repository contains code for segmenting RGB frames from an Intel RealSense series camera using detectron2 and building a masked point cloud of the detected object.
 Furthermore, it contains code for sending compressed RGB and depth frames from the RealSense camera over a local network using imagezmq.
 This allows the analysis of captured frames on any connected computer in the same local network.
 Connection to other processes is enabled using ZeroMQ sockets.